In this article, you will find answers to the most asked questions from newbies about Size Category that we are getting in ABAP Academy.

 Q: Then we should rather use as high Size Category as possible everywhere, right?

 No!
 Then we just waste the resources when creating big tablespace where nothing will be stored.

-We set up the Size Category while creating Database Table within Technical Settings (click here to read more).
+We set up the SC while creating Database Table within Technical Settings (click here to read more).

-That’s why we use the word “estimate”, where we give our best “guess” and this way help database to optimize the tablespace allocation, because only we as developers know how many records we can approximately expect.
+That’s why we use the word “estimate”, where we give our best “guess” to the database to optimize the tablespace allocation because only we as technical people know how many records we can approximately expect.

 .. and if you want to know more, here is something about the theory.

-Size Category in SAP defines the expected space required for the table in the database initially and if the initial space is not enough, the same amount of space is reallocated when required.
+SAP defines it as the expected space required for the table in the database initially and if the initial space is not enough, the same amount of space is reallocated when required.
 Each category has assigned a certain fixed memory size in the database, which depends on the database system used.

 There are 9 Size Categories, from 0-9.
 The higher the number, the bigger the allocation space.
-The image above shows estimation records for each Size Category.
+The image above shows estimation records for each SC.